shiv248/agnostic-llm-app-server/README.md

      - Docker Desktop includes Docker Compose.
 For Linux, follow the instructions on [Docker Compose's official documentation](https://docs.docker.com/compose/install/).

 2. Add your API key to `src/.env`, an example `.env` has been provided, before the next steps.
-3. Build the project:
+3. Build and run the project:
    - **Docker**:
      - Navigate to the root directory.
      - `docker build -t llm-app .`
+     - `docker run -p 8000:8000 llm-app`
      - This will build a standalone container of the llm application

    - **Docker Compose**:
-     - Navigate to the `/deploy` folder
+     - Navigate to the `/deploy` folder from root directory. `cd /deploy`
      - `docker-compose up --build`

 4. Access the project: